lfilipiuk/github-users-search/docs/development-notes.md

 In React, a `key` is a special string attribute you need to include when creating lists of elements.
 If using a key in `UserDetailsContent` and it's not being used for the purpose of identifying elements in a list, then it might not be necessary.

 It was removed.

+### It’s better to use relayStylePagination instead of updateQuery inside fetchMore

+Apollo Client offers a number of utility functions that allow you to deal with common tasks when interacting with a GraphQL API.
+One such utility is `relayStylePagination`, a function that provides an out-of-the-box solution for handling pagination in the style of the Relay specification.

+Previously, I was manually managing the process of updating the cache when fetching more data, using the updateQuery option of the fetchMore function.

+I have now refactored Apollo Client setup to use relayStylePagination for handling pagination automatically.
+This has simplified our fetchMoreUsers function in the useUserSearchQuery hook, as I no longer need to provide an updateQuery function.
+The merging of new and existing page data is handled by relayStylePagination.

+I wish I'd known about this.
+It would have saved me a lot of time.